Chetan-Y-Patil/room-mess-finder/README.md

-# 🏡 RoomNMeal - Student Accommodation & Services Platform
+# 🏡 room-mess-finder - Student Accommodation & Services Platform

 A comprehensive MERN stack web application for students to book rooms, subscribe to mess services, and access additional amenities in college towns.